 If you want to convert a single post or page from the Classic block into individual blocks, then this method is for you.

 First, you need to edit the post and page where you want to convert the blocks.
-You can do this by heading to the Posts » All Posts page in your WordPress dashboard and then clicking on the ‘Edit (block editor)’ link under the post.
+You can do this by heading to the Posts » All Posts page in your WordPress dashboard.
+Then, click the ‘Edit’ link under the post you wish to convert.

 This will open your post in the Gutenberg editor.
 From here, simply click on the ‘Convert to blocks’ button in the toolbar at the top of the Classic block.